Arugulamoon/gomud/README.md

 # gomud

-Proof of concept MUD (multi-user dungeon) in golang using sockets and TLS certs.
+Prototype MUD (multi-user dungeon) in golang using channels and TLS certs.
 References listed to put it together.

 Start the server in one terminal window; start up additional clients in separate terminals; clients enter commands to move from a room to another; interact by waving etc